 Grant Application Process

-The annual funding application is available to all participants that attend a mandatory CDBG Application Workshop held every November each year.The City has an extensive process to allocate annual CDBG funds.
+The annual funding application is available to all participants that attend a mandatory CDBG Application Workshop held in November of each year.The City has an extensive process to allocate CDBG funds.
 Each year the City notices the availability of CDBG funds, holds community meetings, and solicits funding applications from interested service providers.

 CDBG Request for Proposals